StevenBlack/vocab/million-dollar-words.md

 ### tergiversation
 Ambivalence; a continual changing of one's mind.
-Someone who can't decide what to wear to a party- or whether to go at all—is suffering a bout of tergi- versation.
+Someone who can't decide what to wear to a party- or whether to go at all—is suffering a bout of tergiversation.
 It's pronounced TER-JIV-ER-ZAY-SHUN. termagant A violent, overbearing or shrewish woman.
 Some thought Joan Crawford fit this category.
 It's pronounced TERM-AG-ENT.

 ### terrapin